nikolaydubina/rchan/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/nikolaydubina/rchan)](https://goreportcard.com/report/github.com/nikolaydubina/rchan)
 [![Go Reference](https://pkg.go.dev/badge/github.com/nikolaydubina/rchan.svg)](https://pkg.go.dev/github.com/nikolaydubina/rchan)

+> Disclaimer: this is experiment to see channel based API for distributed queues.
+Channel technically is a function call that does not error out.
+So effectively sending to distributed queue through channel is _delaying_ / _buffering_ calls to distributied message broker.
+It is possible that this can lead to better performanc and higher throughput.
+However, this project is more of experiment of API design and trying out definig APIs in terms of channels.
+Very likely you may want to use function based API in production.

 * 50 LOC
 * 30 _thousand_ RPS (send/receive individual message)
 * 1.4 _million_ RPS (send/receive batch pipeline)